nathanLloydw/pet-hamper/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.1.3 =
+* Fix: Fixed a PHP Warning: strtotime(): Epoch doesn’t fit in a PHP integer.
+* Fix: Header bio was not updating when the bio for the connected Instagram account was updated.
+* Fix: Fixed a few text items not being translatable.

+= 6.1.2 =
+* Fix: When enabling Facebook oEmbeds from the oEmbed page, an Instagram icon would appear when the Custom Facebook Feed plugin was being activated.
+* Fix: Fixed a CSS parsing error.

+= 6.1.1 =
+* Fix: When using the customizer to enable the setting for the header "show outside scrollable area" and adding a background color, the preview would not show the same result as the actual feed.
+* Fix: Disabling the JavaScript image loading on the "Advanced" settings tab would cause the customizer preview to look distorted.
+* Fix: When customizing a feed, the load more button would become active when switching the device preview.
+* Fix: Fixed a PHP warning that would occur when bulk deleting feeds.

 = 6.1 =
 * New: Added the ability to filter "Reels" posts in feeds.
 When customizing a feed and using the moderation settings you can now choose to show or hide Instagram "Reels" posts.
 * New: Add a header image and bio text for personal sources.
 Go to the settings page and click on the gear icon to add this to an existing source.